Makoto Furukawa‘s “from fairytale” shows charisma and powerful vocals in full swing in a flamboyant jazz-rock masterpiece.

 Jazzy piano melodies and bluesy guitar licks add the final layers of excitement to this instrumental.

 The improvements between the original and the re-recording / re-arrangement are marginal, there are parts in which those are noticeable.

 His performance is vibrant and refined, delivering sweet low tones and powerful vibrato-ed vocals. miserable masquerade is a classy energizer that needs to be listened to time and time again.

 A note that the song’s tail sounds slightly different, making for a smooth transition to Spica.

 Acoustic guitars and sweet piano melody do the honors for the Spica.

 This track has a melancholic tone, something that the solemn strings flesh out.
-Latin percussion makes their way into this track to give it a classy, danceable sound that you could find in Salsa or Latin Jazz.
+Latin percussion makes its way into this track to give it a classy, danceable sound that you could find in Salsa or Latin Jazz.

-Classy piano solo in the bridge had me begging for more, much more.
+The classy piano solo in the bridge had me begging for more, much more.
 The way it was handled was pretty simplistic but I feel like the little detail is on how it arrives in a part of the song in which there is a lot of tension in the air and it comes to ease that tension in a pretty classy way.